-Fee Structure: The fee for the course is Rs.14655/-.Tuition fee is waived for students belonging to eligible categories.
+Fee Structure: The fee for the course is Rs.13605/-.Tuition fee is waived for students belonging to eligible categories.

-Financial Assistance: Concession for tuition fee will be given to SC/ST and OEC students.
+Concession for tuition fee will be given to SC/ST and OEC students.
 The students belonging to SC/ST and OEC category will be admitted to the programme without remitting the tuition fee.
 The fee for the students thus admitted will be later claimed form SC/ST department as per the rules laid down by the government of Kerala and will be remitted to Kerala University Fund (KUF).

-Curriculum Transaction: Curriculum is transacted in the Distance Mode with the help of Self Learning Material and Personal Contact Classes.
+The programme is being delivered with the help of SLM and Personal Contact programmes.
+The SLM is being dispatched to the students during each semester by hand or by post.
+And, at the end of each semester assignments are given and the marks are included in the ESA.
 The use of web-based tools is not in place yet, but steps are being initiated.